ACIDS 101

 PHA: Poly Hydroxy Acids

-PHAs are newer generation acid products that have larger molecular structures than AHAs.
+PHAs are gentler acids that have larger molecular structures than AHAs.
 They provide exfoliation benefits without the potential side effects of irritation and dryness.
 Commonly used PHAs include gluconolactone and lactobionic acid.
 PHAs may be the easiest acids for beginners to try, and don’t need to be used in a particular order within a skincare routine.

 How Should You Use Acids In Your Skincare Routine?